yeshavlamor/personal-website/src/content/writings/khao-yai-thailand.md

 Khao Yai was one of my most memorable places in Thailand not beacuse it boasted the most beautiful sceneries or had the most extravagant culture.
 I have laid eyes on more novel attractions, more remarkable waterfalls, grander mountains.
 Yet, Khao Yai retains a soft spot in my heart, all beacuse of the people I experienced it with.
 My local friends proudly showed me around.
 Drove us in questionable vehicles (with my friend managing to fall off whilst we were moving. oops.)
 Little Thai tidbits of culture and language every now and then.
 Even their family would jump in to try and teach us too.
 All with a warm smile on their face.

 *I-cha*.
 A completely butchered pronounciation of my name, but it didn't bother me at all.
 In fact, I marvelled at the fact that I was even lucky enugh to be in such a position.
 A foreign country, foreign friends who have welcomed me into their family.
-A unqiue pronounciation — which the rest of his family adopted— that will stick with me forever.
-A token of kindness.
+A unqiue pronounciation — which the rest of his family adopted— that is now a token of kindness.
 Of hospitality.
 Of friendship that transcends beyond langauge barriers.

 Khop khun kha, P'X and P'Ung.
-Thank you for everything.

 ![Project image](/writings/KY_1.jpg)